sindresorhus/sindresorhus.github.com/_apps/jiffy.md

 #### Why is this free without ads?

 I just enjoy making apps.
-I earn money on other apps.
-Consider leaving a nice review.
+Consider leaving a nice review on the App Store.